 Partnering with BLU University and renowned speaker and philanthropist Dan Vega, Soweto Academy now spreads the message of unity and education online and across the world.
 Soweto Academy’s students and others now have the opportunity to access higher education courses, and these students and supporters are taking learning to the next level.
 They’re learning about economics, politics, business, international negotiations, and more!
-These courses teach students skills which allow them to succeed as well as bring their communities success on the world stage.
+These courses teach students skills that allow them to succeed as well as bring their communities success on the world stage.

 The director of Soweto Academy, Chris Okumu, intends to lead his students into even greater success in the future.
 He works tirelessly to support anyone and everyone in need of aid, and he has the progressive and pragmatic mindset required to accomplish these goals.